hpc4cmb/toast-workshop-tokyo-2020/README.md

 ## Location and dates

-* IFPU (Institute for Fondamental Physics of the Universe, https://www.ifpu.it), Trieste.
-More details will follow
+* Hongo Campus, The University of Tokyo
-* From Wednesday November 20th to Friday November 22nd
+* Tuesday January 21st and Wednesday January 22nd, 2020

 ## Registration

-Please fill in the [registration form](https://forms.gle/D65LxPaTjcYEQ6gs5) by November 6th; there is no registration fee.
+Please fill in the [registration form](https://forms.gle/79KY3Ndm433VVAzy8); there is no registration fee.

 ## NERSC account